Updated: Oct 27, 2020

 Anxiety encompasses feelings of fear, worry, anxiety and unease.
-Anxiety is general and unfocused, and it runs in the background of our mind as ongoing worries about what ‘might’ happen in the future.
+Anxiety is general and unfocused, and it runs in the background of your mind as ongoing worries about what ‘might’ happen in the future.

-Anxiety can show us that we have unmet emotional needs from our childhood for safety, security, love and reassurance.
+Your anxiety can show you how you have unmet emotional needs from your childhood for safety, security, love and reassurance.
 Anxiety can also point to places inside that feel personally neglected or socially rejected.
-Underneath our anxious thoughts live our fear-based beliefs that have been conditioned since childhood and influenced by the cultural climate that we grew up in.
+Underneath your anxious thoughts live fear-based beliefs that have been conditioned since childhood, influenced by the emotional climate that you grew up in.

-These beliefs may no longer be true, in that we all have many more strengths and resources as adults than when we were helplessly dependent on others as children.
+These beliefs are likely no longer be true, in that you have many more strengths and resources as an adult than when you were dependent on others as a child.

 Write out a list of all the things you worry about.
 Pay special attention to "stories" that your anxious thoughts tell you.
 What is the worst you fear might happen in your life?
 Write a "worse case" scenario about what you most fear.